HSA/FSA Eligibility for Mattresses: What Mattress Brands Need to Know

 • An explanation of how the mattress treats or alleviates the conditions

-Now, given that FSAs are Employer sponsored, Employers may impose additional plan-specific documentation requirements.
+Now, given that FSAs are Employer sponsored, Employers may impose additional plan-specific documentation requirements or limitations on the reimbursement of mattresses.

 Flex’s Position on Mattresses